 Matters to be provided for Rule number(s) The society's name 1 The objects of the society 2 The place of the society's registered office, to which all communications and notices may be addressed 5 The terms of admission of the members, including any society or company investing funds in the society under the provision of the 2014 Act.
-7, 8, 9 The method of holding meetings, the scale and right of voting, and the method of making, altering or rescinding rules.
-20, 21, 22, 23, 24, 27, 28, 29, 30, 31, 88 The appointment and removal of a committee, (by the name of Board of Management ) and of managers or other officers, and their respective powers and remuneration.
-37, 38, 39, 40, 41, 42, 45, 46, The maximum amount of interest in the shares of the society which may be held by any member otherwise than by virtue of section 24(2) 2014 Act.
+7, 8, 9 and 12 The method of holding meetings, the scale and right of voting, and the method of making, altering or rescinding rules.
+20 to 36 The appointment and removal of a committee, (by the name of the Board) and of managers or other officers, and their respective powers and remuneration.
+37, 39 to 47, 58 and 59 The maximum amount of interest in the shares of the society which may be held by any member otherwise than by virtue of section 24(2) 2014 Act.
 9 Whether the society may contract loans or receive moneys on deposit subject to the provisions of the 2014 Act from members or others; and, if so, under what conditions, under what security, and to what limits of amount.
-18, 19 Whether any or all shares are transferable, and provision for the form of transfer and registration of the shares, and for the consent of the committee to transfer or registration.
+18 and 19 Whether any or all shares are transferable, and provision for the form of transfer and registration of the shares, and for the consent of the committee to transfer or registration.
 Whether any or all shares are withdrawable, and provision for the method of withdrawal, and the payment of the balance due thereon on withdrawing from the society.
-11, 15, 16, 17 Provision for the audit of accounts in accordance with Part 7 of the 2014 Act.
-70, 72 Whether members may withdraw from the society, and if so, how, and provision for the claims of the representatives of deceased members or the trustees of the property of bankrupt members )or, in Scotland, members whose estate has been sequestrated) and for the payment of nominees.
-11, 15, 16, 17 The way in which the society's profits are to be applied.
-79 If the society is to have a common seal, provision for its custody and use.
-63

-Whether any part of the society's funds may be invested, and if so by what authority and in what way.
-80 --- ----
+15 to 17 Provision for the audit of accounts in accordance with Part 7 of the 2014 Act.
+70, 72 to 74 Whether members may withdraw from the society, and if so, how, and provision for the claims of the representatives of deceased members or the trustees of the property of bankrupt members)or, in Scotland, members whose estate has been sequestrated) and for the payment of nominees.
+15 to 17 The way in which the society's profits are to be applied.
+4 and 79 If the society is to have a common seal, provision for its custody and use.
+59, 63 and 66 Whether any part of the society's funds may be invested, and if so by what authority and in what way.
+80